(For CoC grant writers, this document is also available in PDF Format.)

 - Topaz Cluster: a 36-node, 288-core cluster of TeamHPC servers (each with 2-socket, 4-core processors).

-- The Georgia Tech Information Security Center (GTISC) is located in KACB and is comprised of the Information Security Lab and the Converging Infrastructures Security (CISEC) Lab.
+- The Institute for Information Security and Privacy (IISP) is located in KACB and is comprised of the Information Security Lab and the Converging Infrastructures Security (CISEC) Lab.
 GTISC operates a substantial number of network, computational server and storage resources to support its research activities in the area of information security.

 - The Center for 21st Century Universities (C21U) is located in KACB and operates the C21U Studio and Innovation Lab which includes a highly connected classroom, control room, and broadcast quality studio, as well as a dedicated support team to support experimental teaching and research in fundamental change in higher education.